etjernst/etjernst.github.io/_resources/git-tutorial.md

 git add clean.do          <span class="o"># 4. stage it</span>
 git commit -m "Winsorize income before the regression"   <span class="o"># 5. commit it</span>
 git push                  <span class="o"># 6. send your commits up</span></code></pre>
-<p>Pull at the start so you begin from the latest version, work in the middle, and push when you reach a natural stopping point. <code>git push</code> does exactly one thing: it uploads commits you have already made.
+<p>Pull at the start so you begin from the latest version, work in the middle, and push when you reach a natural stopping point.
+Pull while your working tree is clean; if git ever complains about local changes, commit them first. <code>git push</code> does exactly one thing: it uploads commits you have already made.
 Skip the stage and commit, and there is simply nothing for it to send.</p>
 </section>

 <section class="gt-sec gt-shade reveal" id="share">